 In her talk, she outlines why we are a pair-bonding species who look for one long term romantic partner.

 What may surprise you, is that technology hasn’t really changed how we bond.
 Fisher says, which I have also said for many years, is that dating websites and apps can introduce us to more people than ever, but those people still need to sit on a park bench and talk.

 Face to face, one on one and form a bond.
 The brain still needs to kick in and form an attachment in that situation and make it work long term.
 Technology can’t change that.

 She points out that even though people are getting married later, and the path to marriage is looking very different in modern culture, most people still want to get married, or at the very least create a long term relationship.

 Encouragement For The Church

-Many Christian believe that marriage is more than a piece of paper.
+Many Christians believe that marriage is more than a piece of paper.
 Marriage is something that signals commitment beyond just sharing a house.
 It’s about commitment, making promises and being devoted to each other.